-- Red rubber topsheet is expanded easier.
+- The red rubber topsheet is expanded easier.
 If you have the same rubber, same thickness, you always feel that the red one is a little bit thicker.

-- Red rubber in general has lest spin, (the red pigment makes the topsheet harder, bouncier, hence less dwell-time)
+- Red rubber in general has less spin, (the red pigment makes the topsheet harder, bouncier, hence less dwell-time)

-Why Chinese players prefer black rubber on their forehand?
+Why do Chinese players prefer black rubber on their forehands?